Generalized Second Order Value Iteration in Markov Decision Processes: Background and Preliminaries

 \section{Background and Preliminaries}

-A discounted reward Markov Decision Process (MDP) is characterized by a tuple $(S,A,p,r,\gamma)$ where $S:=\{1,2,\cdots,i,j,\cdots,M \}$ denotes the set of states, $A = \{a_1,\ldots,a_k\}$ denotes the set of actions, $p$ is the transition probability rule i.e., $p(j|i,a)$ denotes the probability of transition from state $i$ to state $j$ when action $a$ is chosen.
-Also, $r(i,a,j)$ denotes the single-stage reward obtained in state $i$ when action $a$ is chosen and the system transitions to state $j$.
+A discounted reward Markov Decision Process (MDP) is characterized via a tuple $(S,A,p,r,\gamma)$ where $S=\{1,2,\cdots,i,\ldots,j,\cdots,M \}$ denotes the set of states, $A = \{a_1,\ldots,a_{K}\}$ denotes the set of actions, $p$ is the transition probability rule i.e., $p(j|i,a)$ denotes the probability of transition from state $i$ to state $j$ when action $a$ is chosen.
+Also, $r(i,a,j)$ denotes the single-stage reward obtained in state $i$ when action $a$ is chosen and the next state is $j$.
 Finally, $0 \leq \g < 1$ denotes the discount factor.
-The objective in an MDP is to learn an optimal policy $\pi: S \xrightarrow{} A$, where $\pi(i)$ denotes the action to be taken in state $i$ that maximizes the discounted reward objective given by:
+The objective in an MDP is to learn an optimal policy $\pi: S \xrightarrow{} A$, where $\pi(i)$ denotes the action to be taken in state $i$, that maximizes the cumulative discounted reward objective given by:

-In \eqref{eq-1}, $s_{t}$ is the state of the system at time $t$ and $\E[.]$ is the expectation taken over the states obtained over time $t = 1,\ldots,\infty$.
-Let $V(.)$ be the value function with $V(i)$ being the value of state $i$ that represents the total discounted cost obtained starting from state $i$ following the optimal policy $\pi$.
-The optimal value function can be obtained by solving for the solution of the Bellman equation \cite{bertsekas1996neuro} given by:
+In \eqref{eq-1}, $s_{t}$ is the state at time $t$ and $\E[.]$ is the expectation taken over the entire trajectory of states obtained over times $t = 1,\ldots,\infty$.
+Let $V^*(.)$ be the value function with $V^*(i)$ being the value of state $i$ that represents the total discounted reward obtained starting from state $i$ and following the optimal policy $\pi$.
+The value function can be obtained by solving the Bellman equation \cite{bertsekas1996neuro} given by:

 We assume here for simplicity that all actions are feasible in every state.
-Value Iteration is a popular scheme employed to obtain optimal policy and value function.
-It works as follows.
-An initial value function $V_0$ is selected and a sequence of $V_{n}, ~ n \geq 1$ is generated in an iterative fashion as below:
+Value iteration is a popular numerical scheme employed to obtain the value function and so the optimal policy.
+It works as follows: An initial estimate of the value function $V_0$ is selected arbitrarily and a sequence of $V_{n}, ~ n \geq 1$ is generated in an iterative fashion as below:

 Let $\zeta$ denote the set of all bounded functions from $S$ to $\R$.
 Note that equation \eqref{v-eq} can be rewritten as: